kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/103-availability-vs-consistency/100-cap-theorem.md

 # CAP Theorem

-In a distributed computer system, you can only support two of the following guarantees:
+According to CAP theorem, in a distributed system, you can only support two of the following guarantees:

 - **Consistency** - Every read receives the most recent write or an error
 - **Availability** - Every request receives a response, without guarantee that it contains the most recent version of the information